 The process was repeated a week later, with participants who received the cannabis oil now taking the placebo.
 What the study found is that patients taking the cannabis oil reported a significant lessening of their pain–the cannabis oil had acted as a successful painkiller.

 “Our study results link pain relief from THC with a reduction in the connections between areas of the brain otherwise heavily connected, suggesting that THC may alleviate pain by disrupting signals between these pain processing pathways,” said Dr. Haggai Sharon, one of the study’s authors.

-Another study in regards to cannabis as a painkiller, conducted in October 2018 by Canada’s McGill University Health Centre found that low doses of cannabidiol (CBD) given to animals not only alleviate pain, but also reduce anxiety.
+Another study in regards to cannabis as a painkiller, conducted in October 2018 by Canada’s McGill University Health Centre, found that low doses of cannabidiol (CBD) given to animals not only alleviate pain, but also reduce anxiety.

 And a third report published by an ad hoc committee of the National Academies of Sciences, Engineering, and Medicine found there was “conclusive or substantial evidence that cannabis or cannabinoids are effective in the treatment of chronic pain in adults.”

-The authors of the report compiled over 10,000 medical cannabis studies undertaken since 1999, and though not all of their findings pointed to cannabis as a global cure-all, its use for pain relief was found to be definitive.
+The authors of the report compiled over 10,000 medical cannabis studies undertaken since 1999, and though not all of their findings pointed to cannabis as a global cure-all, its use as a painkiller was found to be definitive.

 To be fair, other studies haven’t shown conclusive evidence that cannabis eases pain.
 In some cases, the number of people in research groups was too small.
 In other studies, patients had differing rates of cannabis consumption prior to enrolling in a study or weren’t taking the same types of cannabis during the study period.

 Yet anecdotal evidence continues to mount about it as a painkiller, with more and more doctors and patients defying conventional pain management practices and turning to cannabis as an adjunct or replacement for other pain medications.

 Ask any employee at your favorite dispensary or delivery service, and they’ll tell you that it’s almost impossible to track how many people are turning to cannabis to ease pain.

-Many are sick and tired of the side effects associated with traditional painkillers including:
+Many are sick and tired of the side effects associated with traditional painkiller medication including: